Ter Apel

 Impact so far

-- The clubhouse is the only open social space in the unaccompanied minors section where the youngsters can come and socialise outside of their dorms.
+- The clubhouse is the only open social space in the unaccompanied minors section where young people can come and socialise outside of their dorms.
 This combats isolation, loneliness and offers a fruitful place for new friendships to blossom.

-- By painting their clubhouse and the football court in front of it, the youths have brought loads of colour to the area and also ensured a sense of ownership and belonging for them, crucial for a feeling of inclusion in Ter Apel.
+- By painting their clubhouse and the football court in front of it, the unaccompanied minors have brought loads of colour to the area and also ensured a sense of ownership and belonging for them, crucial for a feeling of inclusion in Ter Apel.

 - Finally, the Ter Apel Spirit is the gateway into Dutch society for many children.
-Thanks to project partner, the UEFA Foundation, some were able to go to the Women's Champions League final in Eindhoven.
-Others also got the chance to play in a football tournament in the stadium of FC Emmen, which was a huge source of excitement and pride.
+For example, thanks the UEFA Foundation, some were able to go to the Women's Champions League final.
+Others also got the chance to play in a football tournament in the stadium of FC Emmen and got coached by professional football player Soraya Verhoeve, which was a huge source of excitement and pride.

 ClubhouseStories